|

 mosque in Ankara with a cloudy sky

-5. Alcoholic drinks, Turkish people, and Islam
+5. Alcohol, Turks, and Islam

 Alcohol consumption is a sensitive topic in Turkey, particularly for devout Muslims.
 While it isn’t illegal to drink in Turkey you may be wondering “Can a Muslim drink alcohol in Turkey?”